mztest/yii2-widget-file-upload/README.md

 # yii2-widget-upload
-A widget for uploading files to your own server
+Easily upload any files to your server in [Yii Framework 2.0](https://github.com/yiisoft/yii2).
+The extension uses the [jQueryFileUpload](https://github.com/blueimp/jQuery-File-Upload).

 Installation
 ------------